flowxo/flowxo-sdk/README.md

 # Authorization

 Flow XO supports credential based auth (where the user provides some kind of secret that can be used for authorization) or the [OAuth](http://oauth.net/) protocol, where the user grants access directly through the service being accessed.
-Both OAuth1 and OAuth2 are supported.
+Both OAuth 1 and OAuth 2 are supported.

 ## Credentials